SASSA Status Check

 The SRD grant remains at R370 per month throughout the 2026/27 financial year.
 It did not increase alongside other grants.
 R36.4 billion has been allocated to extend payments until 31 March 2027.
 President Ramaphosa announced it will be redesigned into a livelihoods grant linked to skills development.
 Details will be announced at the MTBPS in October 2026.

-May 2026 confirmed dates: Older Persons: 4 May (Monday), Disability: 5 May (Tuesday), Children's and other grants: 6 May (Wednesday).
-SRD R370 payments will be processed between 25–30 May in batches.
-Workers' Day (1 May) does not affect the schedule.
-See our full May schedule for details.
+Confirmed June 2026 dates: Older Persons: Tue 2 Jun, Disability: Wed 3 Jun, Children's and other grants: Thu 4 Jun.
+SRD R370 payments are expected between 24 and 30 June in batches.
+Youth Day (16 June) does not affect the schedule.
+See our full June schedule for details.

-First request a reconsideration within 90 days via srd.sassa.gov.za (click "Request Reconsideration" on your status page).
-If denied, file a formal appeal with the Independent Tribunal (it's free and you don't need a lawyer).
+First request a reconsideration within 30 days of the decline via srd.sassa.gov.za (click "Request Reconsideration" on your status page).
+If that reconsideration is denied, you have 90 days to file a formal appeal with the Independent Tribunal for Social Assistance Appeals (it is free and you do not need a lawyer).
 Gather bank statements and affidavits explaining any flagged deposits.
 Our complete SRD Appeal Guide walks through every step with document checklists.

 Pending for up to two weeks at the start of a month is normal.
 If it exceeds three weeks, update your details on the portal to trigger a fresh verification.
 If that does not work, call 0800 60 10 11 or visit your nearest SASSA office for a manual review.
 Common causes: typos in your name or ID, expired verification with Home Affairs, UIF not clearing your record, or system maintenance backlogs.